In a few hours, I’ll be in my car.

 How many people have lifelong lung damage?
 How many have lifelong mental damage?
 Or lifelong economic harm from which they’ll never fully rebound?

 How many of each of those lost lives, jobs, school years, and final sendoffs were avoidable but for the all-consuming ego of one man?

 Could someone with a rudimentary understanding of science done five percent better?
 Could a different president have saved ten percent of our lost lives and jobs by simply not actively undermining public health guidance?
 Could a man who didn’t view every other person’s expertise as a challenge to his machismo have acted a little faster, a little smarter, and kept a few more of us safe?

 I’m just your GrubHub driver, arriving now in a 2012 silver Toyota Prius, but I have to believe the answer to all of those questions is a resounding and obvious yes.

 Want to get an awesome email from me every time I write something new?
 Of course you do!
 Click here.

 Need some more Hitting The Trifecta right now?
-Try this one: I Did It My Way (And Failed).
+Try this one: Blink And You’ll Miss Yaupon Season.
 Or how about this one?
 If You’ll Excuse Me, I’ve Gotta See A Man About A Dog.
 You’ll like this one, too: Be Kind, Rewind.